jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

   - Special system requirements such as multi-threading, read or write oriented.
   - Examples
     - High availability
-      - 99.999%
+      - Service has high availability 99.999%
+      - It should be highly available no matter what operation you perform (expanding storage, backup, when new nodes are added, etc)
     - Consistency
       - Strong consistency
       - Weak consistency
       - Eventual consistency
+    - Low latency
       - A latency of around 300ms for timeline generation
+      - Under 150 milliseconds for viewing pages
+      - Under 400 milliseconds for conducting searches
     - Scale
       - Serves 10 million users
       - 150 million of DAU (Daily Active Users)
+    - Security
+      - Prevent from DDos attacks (WAF, Web Application Firewall)
     - ...
   - Assumptions (Estimation of important parts, do some rough back-of-the-envelope calculation here)